MarkEWaite/jenkins-bugs/README.md

 The "Inverse + Ancestry" column is close to the "Inverse" column, but does not match it exactly as the "Default + Inverse" exactly machines the "Default" column.
 I don't understand why JENKINS-33433-branch-1 was built in "Default" but was not built in "Inverse + Ancestry".

+The "Inverse + Inverse" matches exactly with "Inverse" rather than matching with "Default" which I expected (inverting an inversion seems like it should return to the default state).